 In November 2008, I got my very first Google Adsense cheque, for a whopping $100 or so.
 Nowadays, most of my advertising income is from people who pay to have a link or banner ad up on my site.

-I don’t run much advertising here on Aliventures, and I try to keep it fairly unobtrusive: there are currently three ads in the sidebar.
-Most of my advertising revenue is from a couple of dormant blogs: The Office Diet and Alpha Student.
-I wrote a lot of content for those sites a couple of years ago, and I’m reaping the benefits every month!
+As of November 2015, I no longer run any advertising here on Aliventures.
+These days, all my advertising revenue is from a couple of dormant blogs: The Office Diet and Alpha Student.
+I wrote a lot of content for those sites seven+ years ago, and I’m still reaping the benefits every month.

 Advertising is a long-term strategy.
 It took me eleven months to get that first Google Adsense cheque – but since then, the time that I invested on writing content has really paid off.
-If you’re a fast writer, and if you’re willing to put in the work to get a good Page Rank for your website (by guest posting, doing article marketing, submitting to blog carnivals, etc) then you may well be able to make good advertising revenue.
+If you’re a fast writer, and if you’re willing to put in the work to build a popular website, then you may well be able to make good advertising revenue.

 Google AdSense – this is a good place to start, though as your site grows, you’ll want to look at approaching advertisers direct.

 6 Ways to Make Money with Advertising on Your Blog and the Websites to Help You, Jeff Bullas, JeffBullas.com – this detailed post explains the key types of advertising that you could try, and gives links to loads of ad networks and other companies that can help you get started with each of them.

 13 Reasons Why Blog Ads Are a Silly Monetization Strategy (And What to Do Instead), Sarah Peterson, SmartBlogger – ads aren’t right for every blogger or every blog, and there are some good reasons to think twice about using them … which this post explores.